absmach/magistrala-docs/docs/dev-guide/reports.md

 title: Reports
 ---

-The **Reports Service** in Magistrala enables automated generation and scheduling of data reports from connected devices and sensors.
-This service allows users to collect, aggregate, and distribute metrics in PDF and CSV formats through email or direct download.
+The **Reports Service** in Magistrala provides a streamlined way to generate and schedule data reports from connected devices and sensors.
+It allows users to collect, aggregate, and export metrics in PDF and CSV formats, either via email or direct download.

 ## Architecture
 The Reports Service operates through three main components: